CJBok/SDV-Mods/CJBCheatsMenu/README.md

 1.15:
 * Added option to set the default tab when opening the menu.
 * Fixed relationship slider always set to 10 hearts.
+* Fixed 'one hit break' not working on fruit trees.

 1.14.1 (2017-04-12):
 * Fixed error when used with any mod that adds multiple seeds producing the same crop.